Poetry in Translation: Can Self-translators Achieve the Desired Result?

 Abstract

-No subject matter has a shortage of translated texts; nonetheless, self-translations are quite scarce.
-Ignoring definitions in other disciplines, in the field of Translation Studies, self-translation is referred to as an original writing being translated by the author himself/herself—leading to the author and the translator becoming the same person.
-As rare as self-translations are, research onto such texts is understandably even rarer.
-To fill in this gap, this article picked a self-translated poetry book as a case study.
-On the one hand, self-translations can be analyzed liked any other translated text; accordingly, the selected poems were examined according to Lefevere's approaches of translating poetry.
-On the other hand, Grutman's description for self-translator's bilingualism and the power relations between the two languages were also employed.
-It was concluded that since this self-translator was also the poet, so having intellectual license over the material, he knew his content best.
-As a result, any changes he made in the process of translation were justified.
+There is no shortage of translated texts; nonetheless, self-translations are quite scarce.
+Ignoring definitions from other disciplines, in the field of Translation Studies, self-translation refers to original works translated by the author themself, leading to the author and translator being the same person.
+Given the rarity of self-translations, research on such texts is understandably even rarer.
+To fill in this gap, a self-translated poetry book was selected as a case study in this article.
+On one hand, self-translations can be analyzed like any other translated text; accordingly, the selected poems were examined using Lefevere's approaches to translating poetry.
+On the other hand, Grutman’s framework regarding the self-translator’s bilingualism and the power dynamics between the two languages was also applied.
+It was concluded that, since this self-translator was also the poet and held intellectual property rights to the material, he had the deepest understanding of his content.
+Consequently, any changes he made during the translation process were justified.

 References